 Students may not babysit at any time and for any reason in the residence halls.
+This also applies to siblings and other biological relatives.
 Students who have children and also live in the residence halls will be allowed to visit with their children provided the policies regarding minors as guests are followed, as referenced later in this section.